What to Do If You Are Bitten by a Tick (+ When to Worry)

 Medical disclaimer: I’m not a doctor, nor do I want to be.
 Consult your doctor for any specific concerns you may have about ticks and tick bites.

 First, it’s very important that you don’t panic!
 Most tick bites on humans are relatively benign and pose no long-term threat.
-Fewer than 5% of tick bites lead to any illness at all according to Science News.
+The risk of developing lyme disease from a deer tick bite is about 10% according to UConn Today.

 Stay calm and understand that while most tick bites are gross, they aren’t necessarily dangerous.
 Some tick-borne illnesses can be severe so it’s important to take precautions.